 My family and I highly recommend reading The First Principle!

-Many thanks to Kregel Publications for the opportunity to review this book.
-My review is an honest expression of how I felt about this book.
+Many thanks to Kregel Publications for the opportunity to read this book in exchange for an honest and up front review.